turingschool/curriculum-site/module2/projects/coupon-codes/back_end_requirements.md

 ## 2) Iterating on Existing Endpoints

 <section class="dropdown">
-### 6. Merchant Coupon Index Sorted
+### 6. Merchant Coupon Index Filtered

-When passed a query param, returns coupons sorted by active or inactive
+When passed a query param, returns coupons filtered by active or inactive

 </section>